 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which modifies lease accounting for lessees to increase transparency and comparability by recording lease assets and liabilities for operating leases and disclosing key information about leasing arrangements.
-The new standard is effective for interim and annual periods beginning after December 15, 2018 on a modified retrospective basis.
+The new standard, as amended by ASU 2018-01 and ASU 2018-11, is effective for annual periods beginning after December 15, 2018 on a modified retrospective basis.
 The Company will adopt ASU 2016-02 in its first quarter of the year ending October 31 2020.
 The Company expects its leases designated as operating leases in Note 6, "Commitments and Contingencies," will be reported on the consolidated balance sheets upon adoption.
 However, the ultimate impact of adopting ASU 2016-02 will depend on the lease terms as of the adoption date.